 Options gamma measures the rate of change of the delta.
 Delta tells you how much an options price changes given a $1 movement in a stock’s price.
 If a security is $100, strike is $100, delta is 40, gamma is 2 and price goes up to $101 then the delta moves up to 42.
 Important stuff to know when you’re trading options.

 O.G. is a member of the Greeks family in options trading.
 Gamma is one of the more ambiguous Greeks but is still important in analyzing different strategies.
 Learn about its importance when options trading in the video above.

 Options trading strategies have many moving parts which can affect profit as well as loss.
 However, trading options is less expensive than trading shares.
 One options contract controls 100 shares but you’re paying a premium instead of the price per share.

 That, in fact, makes it cheaper than buying 100 shares of a stock.
-However, options are more risky because of the many factors that affect different options (read our stock market basics page).
+However, options are more risky because of the many factors that affect different options.

 Delta increases and decreases with a stock’s price; whereas gamma is the constant that measures that rate of change.

 Stock options give you the right but not the obligation to buy or sell a stock at a specific price.
 Calls and puts are the bullish and bearish components.

 The great thing about put options is that they’re like shorting but all brokers have options whereas not every broker has shares to short.

 Options are a great tool that allows you to make money in any market.
 There are strategies for when a stock is moving up, down and even sideways.
 However, since they tend to be risky, it’s imperative to study and practice.